 This not-for-profit organization fights for the rights of small farms, and protects your access to the foods of your choice as a consumer.

 Please Donate to the Fund by August 31st.

-While you’re donation to the Farm-to-consumer Legal Defense Fund is always welcome, right now the Fund is undertaking its annual FUNdraiser in Virginia, where I’ve volunteered my time to teach a series of workshops.
+While you’re donation to the Farm-to-consumer Legal Defense Fund is always welcome, right now the Fund is undertaking its annual FUNdraiser in Virginia, where I’ve volunteered my time to sit on a panel discussion focused on community activism.
 Even if you can’t attend the weekend, please give what you can to support this organization’s continued efforts to protect small farms and consumer rights.